• Skip to primary navigation

 40. Rosalyn Apples

-Rosalyn apples have a distinct appearance, making them stand out from other apple varieties.
-The skin is light yellow but has a blush of deep red on one side that was exposed to sunlight while growing.
+Rosalyn apples have a distinct appearance, making them stand out from others.
+The skin is light yellow but has a blush of deep red on one side, exposed to sunlight while growing.

 When selecting your perfect Rosalyn apple, choose one that is firm and unblemished.
 Its flesh should be white or cream-colored and free from bruises or blemishes.

 These apples contain both tartness and sweetness in equal measure.
-They are quite juicy, so expect some crunch when you bite into them.
-Their texture is dense yet tender at the same time, making them suitable for snacking as well as baking in pies or tarts.
+They are quite juicy, so expect some crunch when you bite them.
+Their texture is dense yet tender at the same time, making them suitable for snacking and baking in pies or tarts.

 41. Smitten Apples